 - High earning potential outpacing business and other liberal arts graduates due to high demand for economics skills in the workplace.

 - Paid internship opportunities with brokerage firms, banks, government agencies, manufacturing and marketing firms.

 - An annual Winter Institute gathers the best minds on economic issues and draws an audience from across the Midwest.
-It's hosted such notables as former Federal Reserve Chairman Benjamin Bernanke and Nobel Prize in Economics recipient James Heckman.
+It has hosted such notables as former Federal Reserve Chairman Benjamin Bernanke and Nobel Prize in Economics recipient James Heckman.

-- Home of the Center for Economic Education, which aids in the preparation of the "St. Cloud Quarterly Business Report," a quarterly data release that profiles the St. Cloud and Central Minnesota economies.
+- Home of the Center for Economic Education, which aids in the preparation of the "St. Cloud Quarterly Business Report," a quarterly data release which profiles the St. Cloud and Central Minnesota economies.

 - Notable alumnus: James Bullard '84 is president and CEO of the Federal Reserve Bank of St. Louis.